 If at any time you have questions or concerns regarding restoration, please call 970-674-7800.

 This is the first in a multi-step process to build the Connexion network.
+From start to finish, we estimate 6 to 9 months before service will be ready to order for your home.
 We will reach out to neighborhoods directly when we are ready to sign up customers for service.
 We notify residents via a sales door hanger.
 Please note, if you have a “No Soliciting” sign on your premise, we will not door hang.
 However, you can sign up to receive an email notification as soon as service is available by visiting fcconnexion.com/residential and completing the form at the bottom of the page.